tselect-npm/access-control/README.md

 ### Condition variables

-Bluejay provides us with a powerful way of defining variables as condition values, making permissions dynamic.
+TSelect provides us with a powerful way of defining variables as condition values, making permissions dynamic.

 Let's say that we want to expose an endpoint and allows our users to modify their information.
 We need to make sure that a given user can only modify their own information, and no one else's.
 A naive way of defining permissions would look like the following.